microsoft/devicescript/bytecode/bytecode.md

 If fiber is already running, set a flag for it to be restarted when it finishes.
 Otherwise, start new fiber.

+    bg_max1_replace = 4

+Start new fiber.
+If it's already running, replace it.

 ## Enum: BytecodeFlag